 Marriage to a Dominican Republic Citizen

-Every country has its own laws that apply to its citizens marrying a person from a different country.
+Every country has laws that apply to its citizens marrying a person from a different country.
 Getting married to a Dominican Republic citizen with the goal of eventually bringing them to Canada to live is a process with many steps.
 The Dominican Republic government imposes strict requirements on foreigners who marry Dominicans as an indirect way of discouraging Dominicans citizens from moving to other countries.

 If you want to bring your Dominican Republic spouse or partner to live in Canada, you must then file a sponsorship application for them to become a permanent resident.
 If they would like to visit you in Canada while their application is in process, they must also apply for a visitor visa.
 For more information, please see our family sponsorship page and our visitor visa page.